Plan Before You Go

-- Time can be made in advance before your visit.
+- Tickets can be purchased in advance before your visit.
 General Admission tickets can be pre-purchased online here.

 - Members need to register first to reserve your free ticket(s).
 You will find this in the upper right-hand corner of the ticketing page.
 If you have questions, please contact: email@example.com

 - Please print or download your tickets to your smart phone and bring them with you when you visit.

-- Please remember to socially distance during your visit – our reduced capacity, floor markers, and signage will support this.
+- Please remember to socially distance during your visit – floor markers and signage will support this.

 - Parties should remain together, and children should remain with adults.

-- The museum will be frequently disinfecting surfaces and amplifying our cleaning practices.
+- The museum will be amplifying our cleaning practices.